pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

     designed/implemented?
 What alternatives in design can you think of, and what are the pros and cons of these alternatives in printing the addresses?

+    + Every Person is expected to have one default home address, but Student can have another address for school.
+    + There are two ways to think about this.
+    	1. One way is to think purely from the polymorphism point of view.
+If you were to run a loop through all objects in a mixed collection of Person and Student objects to print address, you will statically type the stepping reference as Person, say like this:

+    				for (Person p: ) {
+    					System.out.println(p.getAddress());
+    				}
+    This means, you want to look at every entity, including a Student, as a Person, which then implies that all addresses printed should be home addresses.
+If you take this point of view, then the Student class should not override the inherited getAddress method from Person, and should have a new getSchoolAddress method.
+    	2. The other way to think about this is from the point of view of class design independent of how applications might use objects at run time.
+In this case, the method getAddress for a Student would override the inherited-from-Person implementation to return the school address instead.
+And a new getHomeAddress method would be coded to return the home address.

 4. In class we saw how you could write code to print a collection of mixed `Point` and `ColoredPoint` objects: